Miagotobene/Fiction-fables/README.md

-# SEI SEBPT220 Project 4: Fiction Fables
+# SEI SEBPT220 Project 4: Tiny Fables

 Tiny Fables is a blog application enabling users to share their stories with others.